adam2392/adam2392.github.io.old/content/blog/travel/Europe/Travel Blog - Paris.md

 TBD

 #### 6. Arc de Triomphe
 Iconic.
-Probaby not worth going up in my opinion, but you can come here and then walk down Champs De Lysee.
+Probably not worth going up in my opinion, but you can come here and then walk down Champs De Lysee.

 #### 7. Cathedrale Notre-Dame de Paris
 Also... very famous and worth going once.